nidanishmath/URVSM/README.md

 2. run
 <pre>
-python evaluate.py --datapath ./data/dataset_name --note note_name
+python evaluate.py --datapath ./data/dataset_name --note note_name --seg_model Resdounet
 </pre>

 3. The metrics are printed as output.
 The segmented images, by default are saved to